JshGibby/Tiffin-Ohio-News--Feed/README.md

 # Tiffin-Ohio-News-Feed
 THis is a news feeds aggregator for the town I live in.
-Will be filled with a lot of public places, businesses, &amp; officials.
+Will be filled with a lot of public places, businesses, events, community &amp; officials.

 It works by gathering data from public Facebook Pages and organizing them into different categorical newsfeeds.